rustyrussell/million-channels-project/README.md

 3. Change regtest halving constant (consensus.nSubsidyHalvingInterval) in bitcoin/src/chainparams.cpp from 150 to 21000000.
 Then, ./configure and make bitcoin.

+4. Set fields in config.py that are currently set to /your/path/here (or pass in cmdline args to set them)

-4. Run clightning, point it to the right .lightning directory, and watch it load gossip.
+5. Run clightning, point it to the right .lightning directory, and watch it load gossip.
     `./lightning-cli listchannels` <-- should return ~1M channels

 ### Generating network or gossip from scratch